Beeswax can help the skin attract and retain moisture and is often used in skin care products and cosmetics.

 - double boiler pot or bowl

 - 5–10 drops of peppermint baking oil (optional, for fragrance)

 - Place 2 tablespoons of beeswax pellets, 2 tablespoons of shea butter, and 2 tablespoons of coconut oil into a heatproof bowl over a pot of water or into a double boiler.

 - Heat the water over low to medium heat to melt the ingredients.

-- Keep ingredients over the heat as you add in the oil to your desired fragrance preference.
+- Keep ingredients over the heat as you add the oil to your desired fragrance preference.
 Then turn off the heat.

-- Crease one edge of the paper cup to create a small beak to pour liquid out of.
+- Crease one edge of the paper cup to create a small beak to pour the liquid out of.

 - Before the mixture has the chance to harden, carefully fill the cup and use this to distribute the mixture into empty lip balm tubs.

 - After the mixture has had several hours to harden and cool at room temperature, cap the containers with their covers.

 Be sure to use natural, food-grade peppermint oil that you can typically find in the baking section at a grocery store.
 Peppermint essential oil is not the same thing.

 Beeswax can create a protective layer on the skin.
 It’s also a

 By making beeswax into a lotion bar, it can work double-duty to keep your skin soft and hydrated.